Rostbratwurst/ml-agents/docs/ML-Agents-Overview.md

 [video demo](https://youtu.be/kpb8ZkMBFYs) of imitation learning .

 Imitation learning can either be used alone or in conjunction with reinforcement learning.
-Especially in environments with sparse (i.e., infrequent or rare) rewards, the agent may never see the reward and thus not learn from it.
-Curiosity (which is available in the toolkit) helps the agent explore, but in some cases it is easier to show the agent how to achieve the reward.
-In these cases, imitation learning combined with reinforcement learning can dramatically reduce the time the agent takes to solve the environment.
+If used alone it can provide a mechanism for learning a specific type of behavior (i.e. a specific style of solving the task).
+If used in conjunction in reinforcement learning it can dramatically reduce the time the agent takes to solve the environment.
+This can be especially pronounced in sparse-reward environments.
 For instance, on the [Pyramids environment](Learning-Environment-Examples.md#pyramids), using 6 episodes of demonstrations can reduce training steps by more than 4 times.
 See Behavioral Cloning + GAIL + Curiosity + RL below.